Almost perfect nonlinear power functions with exponents expressed as fractions: Introduction

+which makes $f$ APN if $n>1$ (but $f$ is PN if $n=1$). \end{theorem} The polynomials $p_{10}$ and $p_{11}$ in \cref{Victoria} are defined by letting $\epsilon$ be a positive integer that is a multiplicative inverse of $(3^k-1)/4$ modulo $(q-1)/2$ (with $k$ and $q$ as in the theorem), and setting

-\end{theorem} The APN power functions described by this theorem were discussed under a different guise in \cite[Theorem 4.1]{Zha-Wang}, which only maintained that they are APN without determining the precise differential spectrum or the even more detailed information in \cref{Victoria} about which fibers of the discrete derivative are of which size.
-To explain why we are speaking of essentially the same power functions, we say that two exponents $d$ and $e$ are {\it equivalent} over a finite field $F$ to mean that there is some $j \in \Z$ and $k \in \{1,-1\}$ such that $d\equiv p^j e^k \pmod{\cardFu}$, where we are only allowed to use $k=-1$ if $\gcd(e,\cardFu)=1$.
+The APN power functions described by this theorem were discussed under a different guise in other works.
+We say that two exponents $d$ and $e$ are {\it equivalent} over a finite field $F$ of characteristic $p$ to mean that there is some $j \in \Z$ and $k \in \{1,-1\}$ such that $d\equiv p^j e^k \pmod{\cardFu}$, where we are only allowed to use $k=-1$ if $\gcd(e,\cardFu)=1$.
 This gives an equivalence relation on positive integers.
-For a long time it has been known (see, for example, \cite[pp.\ 475, 476]{Helleseth-Rong-Sandberg} and \cite[p.\ 1271]{Dobbertin-1999-Welch}) that when exponents are equivalent they produce the same differential spectrum.
-In \cref{Guido}, we show that the family of exponents treated in \cref{Victoria} are, up to equivalence, coextensive with those treated in \cite[Theorem 4.1]{Zha-Wang}.
+For a long time it has been known (see, for example, \cite[pp.~475, 476]{Helleseth-Rong-Sandberg} and \cite[p.~1271]{Dobbertin}) that when exponents are equivalent they produce the same differential spectrum.
+Power functions with exponents equivalent to those in \cref{Victoria} are studied in the work of Zha and Wang \cite[Theorem 4.1]{Zha-Wang}, which indicates that they are APN (see \cref{Reginald} for details) without determining the differential spectrum.
+The later work of Tian and Chen \cite{Tian-Chen} appears to give an independent proof that the functions are APN and to determine the size of each fiber.
+Our \cref{Victoria} goes much further in actually furnishing polynomial formulae to determine the elements of the fibers.
+These formulae require $O(\log(\cardF))$ multiplications, additions, and exponentiations in the finite field to obtain the exact contents of a fiber, while a direct calculation would require $O(\cardF)$ such operations.